bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 The system additionally shows the following fields in the Instance details:

 - Stages
    Stages display information about the current status of the framework that starts Instance.
-It allows you to follow starting or stopping of the instance.
+It allows you to follow starting or stopping procedures of the instance.

    The stages include: